Table of Contents

 2. Use the right warehouse equipment

-Between forklifts that transport large containers and rows of high shelves to stack pallets, conveyor systems for sorting orders, barcodes and inventory scanners for improving tracking, and even wearable devices to eliminate paper or bulky laptops, there are continuous improvements that can be made and additional tools that can be used to improve the warehouse picking process.
+Between forklifts that transport large containers and rows of high warehouse racks to stack pallets, conveyor systems for sorting orders, barcodes and inventory scanners for improving tracking, and even wearable devices to eliminate paper or bulky laptops, there are continuous improvements that can be made and additional tools that can be used to improve the warehouse picking process.

 3. Optimize your warehouse